yarikdot/openvpn-auth-file/README.md

 ## Purpose

-Sometimes username and password is needed when connecting to openvpn server.
+Sometimes username and password authentication is needed when connecting to openvpn server.
 There are plenty of plugins written in python, php, ruby, ...
-Nevertheless, this one is written perl.
+Nevertheless, this one is written perl and uses htpasswd format file as a database.

 ## Dependencies